Idan-sh/Java-Server-Logs/README.md

 `Query Parameter:` status, possible values- `ALL`, `PENDING`, `LATE`, `DONE`
 `Query Parameter:` sortBy, optional, possible values- `ID`, `DUE_DATE`, `TITLE` (default value: `ID`).

-* The response will be a json array.
+* The response will be a json array
-* The array will hold json objects that describe a single TO-DO.
+* The array will hold json objects that describe a single TO-DO
-* The array will be sorted according to the sortBy parameter, in an acending order.
+* The array will be sorted according to the sortBy parameter, in an acending order
-* If no TO-DOs are available the result is an empty array.
+* If no TO-DOs are available the result is an empty array

 Each Json object in the array holds:
 ```yaml